g45t345rt/DERO-SC-Standards/g45-nft/README.md

 - You can transfer/trade the NFT to another wallet or send the asset token to whatever smart contract
 - The NFT values/attributes can be immutable
 - The NFT supply can be immutable
-- You can burn the NFT by sending the balance to a null address (I think?)
+- You can burn the NFT publicly or privately
 - You can increase supply and sell multiple instances of the same NFT.
 Total supply is transaparent and minter can't cheat.

 ## G45-NFT Smart Contract